Complaint handling procedure

 You will receive written confirmation from the Property Ombudsman that your complaint form has been received.
 They will write to the branch, enclosing a copy of your complaints form, and request their file and a statement describing their version of events.

-The matter will be referred to a case officer who will review the complaint together with the response from the branch and make a recommendation to the Ombudsman who will make a final decision which is binding upon the branch in question.
+The complaint will be reviewed by the Property Ombudsman's office together with the response from the branch and a recommendation will be made to the Ombudsman who will then make a final decision which is binding upon the branch in question.